zaiisao/Documentation/en/Video/effect_mixing_android.md

 	- Mix the music file with the audio captured by the microphone and send it to other users
 	- Replace the audio captured by the microphone with the music file.
 - Loop: Sets whether to loop the audio mixing file and the number of times to play the file.
+- State change notification: reports when the state of the audio mixing file changes, for example when the audio mixing file pauses playing or resumes playing.

 ### Implementation